arg-sh/argsh/www/apps/docs/content/development/fundamentals/command-line-parser.md

 )
 :usage "Brief description of your script" "${@}"

+# Parsing it by yourself is not recommended
+# See Aliases for a better way
 echo "Being here means that command1 or command2 was called" case "${1}" in command1)